boortel/AE-Reconstruction-And-Feature-Based-AD/README.md

 **Framework for the AE reconstruction and feature based AD**

-- Run *conda create --name <envname> --file requirements.txt* with the desired enviroment name to create a conda enviroment.
-Reinstall the TF2 if necessary following the instructions at: https://www.tensorflow.org/install/pip
+- Run *pip install requirements.txt* within the fresh conda Python 3.9. enviroment.
+Reinstall the TF2 following the instructions at: https://www.tensorflow.org/install/pip

 - Create an empty directory data